steinst/SentAlign/README.md

 # SentAlign

 SentAlign is a sentence alignment tool for parallel corpora.
 It uses [LaBSE](https://aclanthology.org/2022.acl-long.62.pdf) embeddings to find sentence pairs that are similar in meaning and an alignment algorithm based on Dijkstra's algorithm to find the optimal alignment.
+Dynamic programming with cosine similarity tends to favour many-to-many alignments over 1-1 alignments.
+To counteract this we end with re-evaluating each alignment by inspecting mergers, insertions and deletions.
+The approach is described in more detail in the paper [SentAlign: Accurate and Scalable Sentence Alignment]().

 ### License
 Copyright 2023 Steinþór Steingrímsson